BANSHU Kebari (Fishing Flies)

-The techniques of this craft were introduced to Banshu from Kyoto toward the end of the Edo period (1600-1868).
-Local farmers began making the hooks and flies in their spare time, preserving and developing the craft over the years, while gradually perfecting each type of hook to a level at which it would bring good results.
-Flies won a number of prizes at Fisheries Fairs held during the late 1800s and as a result, Banshu Kebari earned the recognition of many fishermen.
+The techniques of this craft were introduced to Banshu from Kyoto toward the end of the Edo era (1600-1868).
+Local farmers began making hooks and flies in their spare time, preserving and developing the craft over the years, while gradually perfecting each type of hook.
+These fishing flies won a number of prizes at expositions held during the late 1800s and, as a result, Banshu fishing flies earned the acclaim of many fishermen.

-When making fishing flies, it is important to make ones that suit the conditions of the natural environment, including fish type and season, weather, water depth, water quality, etc. For this purpose, more than 1,000 different types of flies have been created.
-These lures are magical objects created focusing all energies on skilled handwork to imitate aquatic insects, and decorated in beautiful colors.
+When making a fishing fly, it is important to consider various factors, including the type of fish type, its habitat, the season and the weather.
+As a result, more than 1,000 different types of fishing flies have been created.
+These lures are magical objects created using skilled craftsmanship to imitate aquatic insects, decorated in an alluring array of colors.

 How to make

-The feathers of several types of birds are wrapped around a hook less than 1 cm long and fixed in place with silk thread.
-Next, successive layers are gradually added from the tip to the base to increase size.
-The lures are then completed by making a lacquer ball and attaching gold leaf to make them look just like aquatic insects ready to fly away any moment.
+First, feathers from several types of birds are wrapped around a hook less than 1 cm long and fixed in place with silk thread.
+Next, additional layers are added from the tip to the base to increase the size.
+The lures are completed by making a lacquer ball and attaching gold leaf to create the illusion of an aquatic insect ready to fly away at any moment.